aserebryakov/vim-todo-lists/README.md

 * Item indentation level is kept when creating a new one
 * Removed migration from older formats
 * Added plugin initialization for `todo` filetype
+* New item can be created with keypad Enter key
+* Makes normal mode keys more consistent

 #### 0.7.1